 Neuroinflammation, i.e. the activation of glial cells can be measured by quantification of cellular markers (most commonly), or of released mediators (less common).
-As multiple activation states exist for the two main cell types involved, it is necessary to measure several markers of neuroinflammation: 1.
-Microglial activation can be detected based on the increased numbers of labeled microglia per volume element of brain tissue (due to increase of binding sites, proliferation, and immigration of cells).
+As multiple activation states exist for the two main cell types involved, it is necessary to measure several markers of neuroinflammation:

+1. Microglial activation can be detected based on the increased numbers of labeled microglia per volume element of brain tissue (due to increase of binding sites, proliferation, and immigration of cells) or on morphological changes.
 A specific microglial marker, used across different species, is CD11b.
-Alternatively, various specific carbohydrate structures can be stained by lectins (e.g. IB4).
+Alternatively various specific carbohydrate structures can be stained by lectins (e.g. IB4).
 Beyond that, various well-established antibodies are available to detect microglia in mouse tissue (F4/80), phagocytic microglia in rat tissue (ED1) or more generally microglia across species (Iba1).
 Transgenic mice are available with fluorescent proteins under the control of the CD11b promoter to easily quantify microglia without the need for specific stains.
-1. The most frequently used astrocyte marker is GFAP (99% of all studies) (Eng et al., 2000).
-This protein is highly specific for astrocytes in the brain, and good clinically-validated antibodies are available for immunocytochemical detection.
-In neuroinflammatory brain regions, the stain becomes more prominent, due to an upregulation of the protein, a shape change/proliferation of the cells, or better accessibility of the antibody.
+2. The most frequently used astrocyte marker is GFAP (99% of all studies) (Eng et al., 2000).
+This protein is highly specific for astrocytes in the brain, and antibodies are available for immunocytochemical detection.
+In neuroinflammatory brain regions, the stain becomes more prominent, due to an upregulation of the protein, a shape change/proliferation of the cells, and/or better accessibility of the antibody.
 Various histological quantification approaches can be used.
-Occasionally, alternative astrocytic markers, such as vimentin of the S100beta protein have been used for staining of astrocytes (Struzynska et al., 2007).
-2. All immunocytochemical methods can also be applied to cell culture models.
-3. In patients, microglial accumulation can be monitored by PET imaging, using [11C]-PK 11195 as microglial marker (Banati et al., 2002).
-4. Activation of glial cells can be assessed in tissue or cell culture models also by quantification of sets of activation markers.
-This can for instance be done by PCR quantification of inflammatory factors, or by measurement of the respective mediators, e.g. by ELISA-related immuno-quantification.
-Such markers include: • Pro- and anti-inflammatory cytokine expression (IL-1 β ; TNF- α , IL-6, IL-4) ; or expression of immunostimulatory proteins (e.g. MHC-II) • Itgam, CD86 expression as markers of M1 microglial phenotype • Arg1, MRC1, as markers of M2 microglial phenotype (for description of techniques, see Falsig 2004; Lund 2006 ; Kuegler 2010; Monnet-Tschudi et al., 2011; Sandström et al., 2014; von Tobel et al., 2014)
+Occasionally, alternative astrocytic markers, such as vimentin of the S100beta protein, have been used for staining of astrocytes (Struzynska et al., 2007).
+Antibodies for complement component 3 (C3), the most characteristic and highly upregulated marker of A1 neurotoxic reactive astrocytes are commercially available.

+3. All immunocytochemical methods can also be applied to cell culture models.
+4. In patients, microglial accumulation can be monitored by PET imaging, using [C]-PK 11195 as a microglial marker (Banati et al., 2002).
+5. Activation of glial cells can be assessed in tissue or cell culture models also by quantification of sets of activation markers.
+This can for instance be done by PCR quantification of inflammatory factors, by measurement of the respective mediators, e.g. by ELISA-related immuno-quantification.
+Such markers include: - Pro- and anti-inflammatory cytokine expression (IL-1 $\beta$ ; TNF- $\alpha$ , IL-6, IL-4); or expression of immunostimulatory proteins (e.g. MHC-II) - Itgam, CD86 expression as markers of M1 microglial phenotype - Arg1, MRC1, as markers of M2 microglial phenotype

+(for descriptions of techniques, see also Falsig 2004; Lund 2006 ; Kuegler 2010; Monnet-Tschudi et al., 2011; Sandström et al., 2014; von Tobel et al., 2014)
-Regulatory example using the KE:

-Measurement of glial fibrillary acidic protein (GFAP) in brain tissue, whose increase is a marker of astrocyte reactivity, is required by the US EPA in rodent toxicity studies for fuel additives (40 CFR 79.67), but is optional for other toxicant evaluations..
+Regulatory example using the KE:Measurement of glial fibrillary acidic protein (GFAP) in brain tissue, whose increase is a marker of astrocyte reactivity, is required by the US EPA in rodent toxicity studies for fuel additives (40 CFR 79.67), but is optional for other toxicant evaluations..